kshulgina/codetta/README.md

 - `examples/GCA_000442605.1.sequence_pieces.fna`: input nucleotide sequence, broken into pieces <100,000 nt
 - `examples/GCA_000442605.1.preliminary_translation.faa`: six-frame standard genetic code translation
-- `examples/GCA_000442605.1.temp_files/` is a temporary directory which stores the `hmmscan` result files
+- `examples/GCA_000442605.1_Pfam-A_enone.hmm.temp_files/` is a temporary directory which stores the `hmmscan` result files from alignment against the Pfam database

 Next step is to process the `hmmscan` alignment files into an alignment summary file.
 This can be simply done with

 	python codetta_summary.py examples/GCA_000442605.1

-This process creates an alignment summary file is created (called `examples/GCA_000442605.1.hmmscan_summary.txt.gz`) and deletes the temporary directory `examples/GCA_000442605.1.temp_files/`.
+This process creates an alignment summary file is created (called `examples/GCA_000442605.1_Pfam-A_enone.hmm.hmmscan_summary.txt.gz`) and deletes the temporary directory `examples/GCA_000442605.1_Pfam-A_enone.hmm.temp_files/`.

 To infer the genetic code (as described in the first example), just use